Sleighs/google-maps-react-tutorial/README.md

-# Tutorial - How to Add a Google Maps Component into React
+# How to Add a Google Maps Component into React

 ### Prerequisites
 - Node.Js